Home > Analyses > Consumer Cyclical > Lowe’s Companies, Inc.

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score places Lowe’s Companies, Inc. in the safe zone, suggesting a low risk of bankruptcy and financial distress:
+Lowe’s Altman Z-Score places it in the safe zone, indicating a low risk of bankruptcy:

 altman z score analysis